The #1 mistake in brand guidelines (and how to fix it)

 - Voice and Tone.
 It’s easier for customers to connect personally with your brand when every message features a consistent, and therefore recognizable, voice.
 If you want to come across as “helpful and approachable,” specify a conversational, first-person style free of jargon or boasting.
 You might also emphasize short sentences and bullet points that everyone can grasp.
 This example from Intuit shows how humanizing traits can be built into a messaging platform, resulting in customer experiences that feel true to the brand.

-These cornerstones can articulate the difference between a logo and a true brand, providing a blueprint for meaningful, engaging connections with customers and prospects.
+These four cornerstones articulate the difference between a mere logo and a true brand, providing a blueprint for meaningful, engaging connections with customers and prospects.
 You can take the next step by contacting Creative Co-op today, at 603-658-1600.